Dale Arnold: Career

 A Bowdoin College alumnus, Arnold began calling games for the school teams while a student there in the mid-1970s.
 In 1979, he succeeded Mike Emrick as the voice of the Maine Mariners.
-He joined the New Jersey Devils with Doc Emrick as their radio announcer in 1986, before returning to New England two years later.
-Arnold called New England Patriots games from 1988–90 and provided play-by-play coverage for Bruins home games from 1995–2007.
-In July 2007, he was replaced by former ESPN sportscaster Jack Edwards as the Bruins' play-by-play telecaster.
+He joined the New Jersey Devils with Emrick as their radio announcer in 1986, before returning to New England two years later.
+Arnold called New England Patriots games from 1988 to 1990 and provided play-by-play coverage for Bruins home games from 1995 to 2007, 9 of which came alongside Gord Kluzak.
+A notable call from Arnold as a play-by-play announcer came in a 1988 game at Sullivan Stadium between the Patriots and the Indianapolis Colts when Doug Flutie ran in the winning touchdown in the final 30 seconds; the crowd erupted, and Arnold described the scene as "This place has gone icky balooky!"
+In July 2007, Arnold was replaced by former ESPN sportscaster Jack Edwards as the Bruins' play-by-play announcer.

-Arnold has been with WEEI radio since its inception in 1991 at 590 kHz, then as Sportsradio 850, then moving to WEEI-FM with other locally produced programs.
+Arnold joined WEEI radio at its inception in 1991, at as AM station broadcasting at 590 kHz, then as Sportsradio 850, then moving to WEEI-FM with other locally produced programs.
 He first hosted a late-morning show from 10 AM to 1 PM, before being teamed up with Eddie Andelman on a show called The A-Team.
 After Andelman's departure from WEEI in 2001, Arnold was paired with former television sportscaster Bob Neumeier on the Dale & Neumy Show.
 After Neumeier left the station in 2005, Arnold paired with former Boston Globe columnist Michael Holley on The Dale & Holley Show from 10 AM to 2 PM.

 On February 11, 2008, Entercom put Arnold on the four-person Boston Red Sox radio broadcast team, working with Joe Castiglione when Dave O'Brien was on ESPN.
 In February 2011, WEEI shifted Arnold to weekend duty while Holley became co-host of the Big Show during afternoon drive time.
 Arnold subsequently hosted a Sunday morning talk show on WEEI with Steve Buckley.
 In the 2011–12 season, Arnold returned to NESN as the in-studio host for Bruins broadcasts, anchoring pregame, intermission and postgame coverage.

 On April 1, 2014, WEEI-FM relaunched The Dale & Holley Show from 2-6 PM.
 Arnold worked without a contract but, after the show's Nielsen ratings improved 59 percent, he was given a multi-year contract in January 2015.
 From November 2014 to November 2016, Jerry Thornton of Barstool Sports was added as the third host and comedian.
 He would later return to Barstool Sports full-time.
 Veteran radio host Rich Keefe of WBZ-FM and #DORK Podcast was hired to replace Thornton.
 Daily and weekly guests of The Dale & Holley with Keefe Show included Terry Francona, Mike Milbury, Bill Belichick, Michael Irvin, Peter King, Patrick Chung, Matthew Slater, Dont'a Hightower, Vince Wilfork, Chris Mannix, Jackie MacMullan, Trent Dilfer, and Pierre McGuire.